-The vast majority of OBD2 Bluetooth adapters are designed to pair with multiple operating systems, a feature designed to improve user flexibility.
-Many people find themselves owning both Apple and Android mobile devices at some point in time—even simultaneously—and countless people own a Windows PC.
+Most OBD2 Bluetooth adapters are designed to pair with multiple operating systems.
+Many drivers have had both Apple and Android mobile devices, and a lot of them own a Windows PC.
 Most adapters will combine Android and iOS or Android and PC compatibility into a single device, but iOS and PC combos are virtually non-existent.
-Of course, the holy grail is a device that communicates with all three operating systems, an uncommon and often expensive find.
+The best device is one that communicates with all three operating systems, an uncommon and often expensive find.

 Adapter With App

-Most OBD2 Bluetooth adapters are designed to work with the seemingly countless third-party mobile scan tool apps available in both the Apple App Store and the Google Play store.
+Most OBD2 Bluetooth adapters are designed to work with a number of third-party mobile scan-tool apps available in both the Apple App Store and the Google Play store.
 However, some devices were designed to work with a purpose-built app from the adapter’s manufacturer.
-Many of these devices will still work with the third-party apps, but buyers may run into an adapter that only works with the proprietary app on rare occasions.
+Many of these devices will still work with the third-party apps, but buyers may run into an adapter that only works with the proprietary app.

 In 2006, Maurice Tuff launched BlueDriver as a way to provide car owners with the extra know-how to tackle today’s complex car repairs.
-Today, the company specializes in automotive diagnostics, thanks to tools like the BlueDriver Bluetooth Pro and the revolutionary BlueDriver mobile app.
+Today, the company specializes in automotive diagnostics, thanks to tools such as the BlueDriver Bluetooth Pro and the BlueDriver mobile app.

-VeePeak owes its existence to a group of American entrepreneurs dedicated to giving drivers the tools they need to achieve and maintain peak performance from their cars.
-Whether at home or on the road, products like the VeePeak OBDCheck BLE exist to keep drivers cruising and cars out of the shop.
+Veepeak owes its existence to a group of U.S. entrepreneurs who wanted to give drivers the tools they need to achieve and maintain peak performance from their cars.
+Products such as the VeePeak OBDCheck BLE exist to keep drivers cruising and cars out of the shop.

 OBD2 Bluetooth Adapter Pricing

-- Before purchasing an OBD2 adapter, know which app(s) you plan to pair with the adapter.
-Some adapters only support one mobile OS rather than both.
+- Before purchasing an OBD2 adapter, know which apps you plan to pair with the adapter.
+Some adapters only support one mobile OS.

-- Always plug in your OBD2 adapter BEFORE starting your vehicle (unless the adapter manufacturer indicates otherwise).
+- Always plug in your OBD2 adapter before starting your vehicle (unless the manufacturer indicates otherwise).
 This prevents the device’s software from being corrupted when being plugged into a live system.

 - Unplug your OBD2 adapter when not in use to prevent an unnecessary power drain on the car’s battery.

-- If you do not understand a vehicle code, do not clear it.
-Consult your mechanic instead.
+- If you do not understand a vehicle code, don’t clear it.
+Consult your mechanic.

 Q: Is it OK to leave an OBD2 Bluetooth adapter plugged in?

-After shutting down your vehicle, make sure to unplug your OBD2 adapter to prevent the device from draining the battery on your car.
+A: After shutting down your vehicle, make sure to unplug your OBD2 adapter to prevent the device from draining your car’s battery.

 Q: What's the difference between OBD and OBD2?

-OBD is a diagnostics system found on some vehicles manufactured in the 1980s up until 1995.
+A: An OBD (onboard diagnostic) is an automotive electronic system found on some vehicles manufactured in the 1980s through 1995.
 This system uses make-specific codes, scanners, and connection points.
 OBD2 is a universal diagnostic system found on cars made in 1996 or later designed to comply with California emissions requirements.